 FYI - marketing has control over this.

-The other thing that can cause this is marketing prematurely sending leads to salespeople, and eventually they lose value or priority over time.
+Another aspect that can cause distrust is the marketing department prematurely sending leads to salespeople, and eventually they lose value or priority over time.
 Salespeople should only be reaching out to Sales Qualified Leads (SQLs) that have passed through a filter of criteria.
 A system should be in place to convert leads into Marketing Qualified Leads (MQLs), and eventually SQLs, before they are ever handed off to sales.

 The Solution: A Sales Playbook